 Innsbruck Medical University

-All manuscripts are subject to editorial review.
-Manuscripts are received with the explicit understanding that they are not under simultaneous consideration by any other publication or have not already been published.
-Submission of an article for publication implies the transfer of the copyright from the author to the publisher upon acceptance.
-Accepted papers become the permanent property of Gerontology and may not be reproduced by any means, in whole or in part, without the written consent of the publisher.
+All manuscripts are subject to editorial and peer-review.
+Manuscripts are received with the explicit understanding that the work has not been published (wholly nor in part), and is not under simultaneous consideration in any language elsewhere.
+Furthermore, all authors have made substantial contributions and confirm that they have seen and approve the manuscript submission.
+Submission of an article for publication implies the transfer of the copyright from the author to Karger Publishers upon acceptance.
+Accepted papers become the permanent property of 'Gerontology' and may not be reproduced by any means, in whole or in part, without the written consent of the publisher.
 It is the author's responsibility to obtain permission to reproduce illustrations, tables, etc. from other publications.

 Whether intentional or not, plagiarism is a serious violation.
-We define plagiarism as a case in which a paper reproduces another work with at least 25% similarity and without citation.
+Karger Publishers defines plagiarism as reproduction of another work with at least 25% similarity and without citation.

 If evidence of plagiarism is found before/after acceptance or after publication of the paper, the author will be offered a chance for rebuttal.
 If the arguments are not found to be satisfactory, the manuscript will be retracted and the author sanctioned from publishing papers for a period to be determined by the responsible Editor(s).